Tarun-Rajan99/MSc-Project/02_reading/clustering.md

 **Authors:** von Luxburg (2010)

 Measures for 'distances' between clusterings:
-- Rand index, Jaccard index, Hamming distance, minimal matching distance, Variation of Information distance (Meila,
+- Rand index, Jaccard index, Hamming distance, minimal matching distance, Variation of Information distance
+-  All these distances count, in some way or the other, points or pairs of points on which the two clusterings agree or disagre

 ---